sammydowds/client-side-compare/README.md

 ## Fetches to Voter API
 Votes are fetched and submitted to the voter api at https://voterstorage.herokuapp.com/.

-More info on this API here: https://github.com/sammydowds/client-side-compare-backend.
+More info on this API [here](https://github.com/sammydowds/client-side-compare-backend).

 Endpoint | HTTP Method | Stored
 -- | -- | --